You can always install Dokku straight from the latest - potentially unstable - master release via the following bash command:

-Dokku ships with a pre-built version of version of the Herokuish component by default.
-If you want to build your own version you can specify that with an environment variable.
+Dokku ships with a pre-built version of version of the herokuish component by default.
+If you want to build your own version you can specify that with an env variable.

-The Herokuish package is recommended but not required if not using Heroku buildpacks for deployment.
+herokuish package is recommended but not required if not using Heroku Buildpacks for deployment.
 Debian-based OS users can run the bootstrap installer via

-sudo DOKKU_NO_INSTALL_RECOMMENDS=" --no-install-recommends " bash bootstrap.sh to skip the dependency.
+sudo DOKKU_NO_INSTALL_RECOMMENDS=true bash bootstrap.sh to skip the dependency.
 Please note that this will also skip installation of other recommended dependencies.

 Configuring an unattended installation